pulsar-edit/pulsar/CONTRIBUTING.md

 ## Additional Notes

+This document currently contains many mentions of Atom, the original project that Pulsar is based upon.
+This message will be removed when this document is fully updated.

 ### Issue and Pull Request Labels

+#### This section may contain inaccuracies.

 This section lists the labels we use to help us track and manage issues and pull requests.
 Most labels are used across all Atom repositories, but some are specific to `atom/atom`.